Clermont, Capitale-Nationale: Attractions

-Tourist attraction

 Charlevoix impact structure

 The Charlevoix impact structure in which the city of Clermont is located is a meteorite impact structure of 56 km created 350 million years ago by the impact of a meteorite of 2 km in diameter.
 In July and August, from Baie Saint-Paul, it is possible to participate daily in guided tours of the impact structure organized by a non-profit scientific organization.
 These visits reveal the geology of the region, the origin of the impact structure, the human developments made possible by the impact structure and the region's diverse flora, which is also the result of the presence of the impact structure.
 During the rest of the year, the same visits are organized on request.